-Mr. Quirk is a classically trained bassoonist with pursuits in Latin American music at the Indiana University Jacobs School of Music.
+Leo Quirk is a classically trained bassoonist with pursuits in Latin American music who recently graduated from the Indiana University Jacobs School of Music and the Eskenazi School of Fine Art.

 Past summers included music and opera festivals in Mexico and the Czech Republic, with performances for international dignitaries and a production of Don Giovanni in the Estates Theatre, where Mozart conducted the premiere, an internship at Interlochen Center for the Arts, and further study abroad programs in the arts.
-In the fall of his senior year at IU, Mr. Quirk studied in Vienna with bassoonists Sophie Dartigalongue and Marcelo Padilla.
-This current summer includes a course with Marianne Ploger at the Blair School of Music, and further study of Latin American music.
+In the fall of his senior year at IU, Quirk studied in Vienna with bassoonists Sophie Dartigalongue and Marcelo Padilla.
+Quirk has taken courses, and currently studies privately with Marianne Ploger at the Blair School of Music, in addition to furthering study of Latin American music.

 Photo Credit – Joshua Harrison